googleinterns/ddex-mead-parser/java/ddex-convertercli/README.md

 2. Parse a DDEX XSD schema
 3. Parse a set of DDEX XSD schema (of the same major version of a standard)

-*Maven outputs two jar files.
-As a standalone application, use the `-with-dependencies` version.*
+*Maven outputs two .jar files.
+As a standalone application, use the `-with-dependencies` .jar.*

 To use:
 ```